DKKaraoke/dam_okd_utility/README.md

 ## !!
 Important notes !!

+This software is developed for technical research on DAM Karaoke machines.

 The Karaoke music data normally recorded on DAM Karaoke machines is protected by copyright.
 You must handle it in accordance with your local laws and regulations.

 ## [Demonstration video](https://twitter.com/soltia48/status/1620095004374093824)